ClaudioLutz/Japanese_Learning_Website/payment_integration/phase_1_Setup_and_configuration.md

 This document provides a detailed, step-by-step guide for completing Phase 1 of the PostFinance Checkout integration.
 It incorporates information from the initial plan, the official API documentation, the Python SDK, and an analysis of the existing application codebase.

+This phase is all about **preparation**.
+Before the cash register can be used, you need to get everything ready behind the scenes.

+* **Getting the Keys**: This involves creating an account with the payment provider (PostFinance) and getting the necessary secret codes and IDs.
+It's like getting the keys to the cash register and the store.
+* **Connecting the Wires**: The application's configuration is updated to securely store these secret codes so it knows how to communicate with the payment system.
+* **Preparing the Ledger**: The application's database (its memory) is updated to add new columns for tracking payment information, like a transaction ID and its status (e.g., "completed" or "failed").
+This is like preparing a new ledger book to record sales.

+At the end of Phase 1, all the setup is done, but nothing is functional for the customer yet.
+The "Buy" button still doesn't do anything new.

 ---

 ## 1.1: Account Setup and Credentials